leanprover-community/blog/posts/formalizing-isocrystals-in-lean.md

 <!-- Retitle -->
 # Multiplication of Witt vectors

-Given the structure of our goal, it's not surprising that we'll need to dive into how multiplication on Witt vectors works.
-In this section we'll prove the following statement:
+Given the structure of the statement we're working toward, it's not surprising that we'll need to dive into how multiplication on Witt vectors works.
+In this section we'll prove the following lemma:

 ---
 **Multiplication lemma.**